-Mackenzie Brauns is an active performer throughout the Midwest and beyond.
-Mackenzie is Principal Bassoon of the Mansfield Symphony Orchestra, Youngstown Symphony Orchestra, and the Columbus Indiana Philharmonic, as well as Second Bassoon of the Firelands Symphony Orchestra (Sandusky, OH).
-Mackenzie also frequently subs with the Cincinnati Chamber Orchestra, West Virginia Symphony, Carmel Symphony Orchestra (Indianapolis), Terre Haute Symphony Orchestra, New World Symphony, Richmond Symphony Orchestra (Indiana), and many others.
-Mackenzie received her Bachelor and Master of Music degrees from the University of Cincinnati College-Conservatory of Music (CCM) under the instruction of William Winstead, and is currently pursuing an Artist Diploma at the Cleveland Institute of Music as a student of Barrick Stees.
-As a soloist, Mackenzie performed with the CCM Philharmonia Orchestra in 2015 and was a 2013 Cincinnati Three Arts Scholarship Competition winner.
-Mackenzie was also a prize winner in the 2011 Arapahoe Philharmonic Collegiate Concerto Competition in Denver, Colorado.
-During the summers, Mackenzie has been a scholarship recipient at the Aspen Music Festival and School, where she was a student of Per Hannevold.
-Mackenzie has also attended the National Repertory Orchestra, Round Top Music Festival, Colorado College Music Festival, Sarasota Music Festival, Kent/Blossom Music Festival, and the National Orchestral Institute.
+Bassoonist Mackenzie Brauns is an active performer throughout the Midwest and beyond.
+Mackenzie is Principal Bassoon of the Firelands Symphony Orchestra, Mansfield Symphony Orchestra, Youngstown Symphony Orchestra and the Columbus Indiana Philharmonic.
+Mackenzie has also subbed with the Canton Symphony Orchestra, Cincinnati Chamber Orchestra, New World Symphony, West Virginia Symphony, Carmel Symphony Orchestra (Indianapolis), Terre Haute Symphony Orchestra, Richmond Symphony Orchestra (Indiana) and many others.
+Mackenzie has also performed as a soloist with the CCM Philharmonia Orchestra in 2015, as well as won prizes in the 2013 Cincinnati Three Arts Scholarship Competition and the 2011 Arapahoe Philharmonic Concerto Competition.
+Mackenzie received her Bachelor and Master of Music degrees from the University of Cincinnati College-Conservatory of Music (CCM) under the instruction of William Winstead, and an Artist Diploma at the Cleveland Institute of Music as a student of Barrick Stees.
+Mackenzie has also attended the Aspen Music Festival, National Repertory Orchestra, Round Top Music Festival, Colorado College Music Festival, Sarasota Music Festival, Kent/Blossom Music Festival, Festival Napa Valley and the National Orchestral Institute.

 Do you like their work?